ligadata-mkhalawi/Kamanja/trunk/docs/source/models/app-struct.rst

 .. _app-structure:

-Katmanja application structure
+Kamanja application structure
 ------------------------------

-Katmanja applications should be modularized into a pipeline of :ref:`messages<messages-term>`, :ref:`containers<container-term>`, and :ref:`models<model-term>`.
+Kamanja applications should be modularized into a pipeline of :ref:`messages<messages-term>`, :ref:`containers<container-term>`, and :ref:`models<model-term>`.
 Even very complex applications are implemented